huvaso/SPM_STPrediction/README.md

 ## Install
 ### Install COPpredict by Source Code

-if you clone repository or download the source you can install in your environment you will use:
+If you clone repository or download the source you can install in your environment you will use:
 ```
 python setup.py install
 ```